OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Though it’s best known for classic comfort foods such as Irish stew and a full fried breakfast, Ireland also has incredible culinary options for the sweet-toothed traveller.
 Featuring an abundance of fresh fruits, some of the finest dairy products on the planet and some more unconventional ingredients such as seaweed, these are the best traditional Irish desserts to try.

 This traditional Irish pudding is made using Chondrus crispus, a species of red seaweed also known as Irish moss or carrageen moss.
-The seaweed is cleaned and dried before being soaked in warm water and boiled with milk.
+The seaweed is cleaned and dried before being soaked in warm water and then boiled with milk.
 When heated, it creates its own gelling agent (much like a vegan-friendly form of gelatine) which can be combined with sugar, egg and vanilla extract to create a light, fluffy dessert.
 It’s best served chilled, and often with berries adding a tart note to the creamy sweetness.

-Bread and butter pudding originated in the United Kingdom, but this recipe using Irish soda bread gives it a unique – and tasty – twist.
-The recipe from the Wee Eats blog calls for a loaf of Irish soda bread to be broken into cubes and soaked in a mixture of heavy cream, milk, egg yolks, sugar, and vanilla; it’s then baked until golden on top and serve with ice cream or home-made crème anglaise for a decadent dessert.
+Bread and butter pudding may have originated in the United Kingdom, but this recipe uses leftover soda bread, giving it a uniquely Irish twist.
+A loaf of this quick-bake Irish bread is roughly chopped into cubes and soaked in a mixture including heavy cream, milk, egg yolks, sugar and vanilla.
+Bake it until it’s golden on top and serve with ice cream or home-made crème anglaise for a decadent dessert.

-Although technically more of a beverage than a dessert, an Irish coffee often takes the place of an after-dinner second course.
-The heavenly cocktail of Irish whiskey, coffee and brown sugar, and if that wasn’t quite indulgent enough, topping the whole thing off with cream.
+Although it’s technically a beverage, an Irish coffee often takes the place of an after-dinner sweet course.
+It’s made by blending Irish whiskey, coffee and brown sugar, and if that wasn’t quite indulgent enough, topping the whole thing off with cream.
 It was invented in 1942 by Joe Sheridan, a chef in the village of Foynes, County Limerick.
-You can get his original recipe from the Ireland Whiskey Trail.